datatrail-jhu/01_chromebookintro/scripts/02_suggestedapps_script.md

 Evernote is an app that can help you get and stay organized.
 Its primarily a place where you can take notes.
 However, it also allows you to generate to-do lists, organize receipts and bills, and to share these things with others.

 V L C is a multimedia player.
 It will play most types of video files.
 So, if you ever have a video that you're not directly streaming from YouTube, V L C will most likely be able to open and play it.

+To delete an app from your Chromebook, you'll first click on the circle icon at the bottom left-hand side of the screen.
+This will open up your apps screen.
+Within this screen, you'll scroll to the app you'd like to remove.
+If, for example, you wanted to remove Google Docs, you would use two fingers to click on that icon.

+This brings up a menu where you can click on "Remove from Chrome..."

+A new prompt will pop up asking you to confirm that you want to remove this app.
+If you do want to remove the app, click "Remove".

+In this lesson we've covered how to download and delete web applications and discussed a number of web applications that will likely be helpful to you as you learn more about data science and get more familiar with your Chromebook.